Girls' Generation: 2022–present: 15th anniversary reunion, and Forever 1

 In May 2022, SM Entertainment announced that Girls' Generation would have a full-group comeback for their fifteenth anniversary, ending their five-year hiatus.
 To commence the anniversary promotion, the group took part in an 8-episode reality show, Soshi TamTam, which began airing on JTBC in July.
 Their seventh Korean-language studio album, Forever 1, was released in August 2022, peaking at number two on the Circle Chart.
 The group performed at the SM Town Live 2022 concert during the same month, and also held a sold-out special event "Long Lasting Love" in September 2022.

+In August 2023, Sunny left SM Entertainment after her exclusive contract with the company ended.

+Girls' Generation recorded the cover of The Grace's 2006 single "My Everything", which was included on SM Town's album 2025 SM Town: The Culture, the Future, released on February 14, 2025.